gotenberg/gotenberg.dev/versioned_docs/version-6.x/install.md

 - clone the project
 - re-build the image
-- publish the image in your own Docker registry
+- publish the image in your own Docker repository

 For instance: